evert/evert.github.com/_posts/2015/2015-02-03-whats-in-a-link.md

 * `depreciation` (HAL)
 * `profile` (HAL)

-One common trend is that all of these are simply key-value structures.
+One common trend is that all of these are simple key-value structures.

 ### URI templates